Specifying Impala Credentials to Access Data in S3 with Cloudera Manager

 IAM Role-based Authentication

 Amazon Identity & Access Management (IAM).
 You must set up IAM role-based authentication in Amazon.
 See Amazon documentation.
-When this is set up, you do not need to perform additional configuration with Cloudera Manager.
 This authentication method is best suited for environments where there is a single user, or where all cluster users can have the same privileges to data in S3.
 See How to Configure AWS Credentials for information about using IAM role-based authentication with Cloudera Manager.

 Access Key Authentication